alisonsoong/Mask-Genius/README.md

 masks, mask, health, COVID-19, safety, education, information, game

 ###### 3) Description:
 Mask Genius is an interactive way to learn about how masks protect us from COVID-19.
-This high school student built app includes a game, interactive animations, and tips to keep yourself safe during the pandemic.

 FEATURES OVERVIEW
 - Game: pick a mask to wear in five different situations and beat your high score!